excepciones-en-python

 Exceptions in Python

-In Python, exceptions are events that represent an error, and that interrupt the normal flow of execution of a program.
+In Python, exceptions are events that represent an error, and which interrupt the normal execution flow of a program.

-Exceptions are used to signal exceptional conditions that require special handling (for example, division by zero, referencing an undefined variable, or opening a file that does not exist).
+Exceptions are used to signal exceptional conditions that require special handling (for example, division by zero, reference to an undefined variable, or opening a file that does not exist).

 • Interruption of normal flow: Exceptions alter the normal flow of the program.

-• Custom exceptions: Allow for specific and controlled error handling.
+• Custom exceptions: They allow handling errors in a specific and controlled manner.

-• Inheritance of exceptions: Exceptions in Python are classes (this allows for the creation of exception hierarchies).
+• Exception inheritance: Exceptions in Python are classes (this allows creating hierarchies of exceptions).

 Base Exceptions

-In Python, all exceptions inherit from base exceptions,
+In Python, all exceptions inherit from the base Exceptions.

 • Exception: Base class for all exceptions in Python, except those that indicate interpreter exit.